 You can time this game if you want to keep the intensity up.
 That way, teams will move faster as the more times players are in attack, the more chances of scoring they will have.
 So, for example, you can run this game for 10 minutes.

-The animation and the video below should help understand the instructions.
+The animation and the video below should help you understand the instructions.

-This attack to defence transition drill focuses on transition, but it also helps improving other s
+This attack-to-defence transition drill focuses on transition, but it also helps improve other aspects of the game:

 - Dribbling skills

 - Defensive skills in 1v1 situations

 - Shooting accuracy.
 Because the game is played with small goals, it encourages a clinical finish.

 - Patience when defending.
 Not allowing sliding tackles forces defenders to be patient.
 Defenders practice how to recover the ball, avoiding reckless defending.